hbctraining/variant_analysis/lessons/05_sequence_alignment_theory.md

 ## bwa

-Many modern alignment tools rely on the Burrows-Wheeler Transform as part of their alignment algorithm; `bwa` is one of those tools. **There are twp parts to runnning `bwa`**:
+Many modern alignment tools rely on the Burrows-Wheeler Transform as part of their alignment algorithm; `bwa` is one of those tools. **There are two parts to runnning `bwa`**:

 1. Create an index of the reference sequence (done once)
     1. Create a Suffix Array Index